Pupils and Parents Privacy Notice (24/9/21)

 However, some information we ask for on a voluntary basis.
 When we do process this additional information we will ensure that we ask for your consent to process it.

 Where we are processing your personal data with your consent you have the right to withdraw that consent.
-If you change your mind, or are unhappy with our use of your personal data, please let us know by contacting the School Bursar.
+If you change your mind, or are unhappy with our use of your personal data, please let us know by contacting the school office.

 Who do we obtain your information from?